suncoast-devs/handbook/lessons/cs-api-servers/reading/00-intro.md

 at the JSON body, see that there is a structure there and match it up to the properties of our `Game` class.

-What dotnet does is _map_ the incoming fields to the properties of the class such as:
+What .NET does is _map_ the incoming fields to the properties of the class such
+as:

 ```
 {